adobe/spectrum-web-components/packages/overlay/README.md

 </style>
 ```

-Here, again, working with your content needs (whether you actually want to leverage `clip-path`) or DOM structure (not colocating clipped and non-clipped content) will allow you to avoid this issue:
+Here, again, working with your content needs (whether or not you want to leverage `clip-path`) or DOM structure (not colocating clipped and non-clipped content) will allow you to avoid this issue:

 ```html
 <div class="clip-pathed-demo">